lamba92/bayesian-net-project/README.md

 ## Dynamic Bayesian Networks

-`Dynamic Bayesian Networks` (**DBN**'s) are static Bayesian networks that are modeled over an arrangement of **time series** or sequences.
+`Dynamic Bayesian Networks` (**DBN**s) are static Bayesian Networks that are modeled over an arrangement of **time series** or sequences.
 In a Dynamic Bayesian Network, each **time slice** is conditionally dependent on the previous one.
-The probabilities among the original distribution determine the probabilities in the successives.
+The probabilities among the original distribution determine the probabilities in the successive.

 To build a DBN it is necessary: